PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 >### Education and Career Planning:
 *Share experiences and tips on academic success.*
 *Discuss career aspirations and potential pathways.*
-Host 1: **[Rupert Li](https://news.mit.edu/2023/anushree-chaudhuri-rupert-li-marshall-scholars-1211)**, Senior at MIT, majoring in math
+Host 1: **[Rupert Li](https://news.mit.edu/2023/anushree-chaudhuri-rupert-li-marshall-scholars-1211)**, Senior at MIT, majoring in mathematics
-Host 1: **Eatin Wen**, Sophmore at George Tech, Naval ROTC, majoring in civi engineering.
+Host 2: **Eatin Wen**, Sophomore at George Tech, Naval ROTC, majoring in civic engineering.
-Host 2: **Sophia Wang**, Freshman at Boston University, Air Force ROTC, aiming to become a pilot.
+Host 3: **Sophia Wang**, Freshman at Boston University, Air Force ROTC, aiming to become a pilot.

 >### Mental Health and Well-being:
 *Address the importance of mental health awareness.*